Complete Handstand Push Up Progression For Strong Shoulders

 Downward movement:

 Keep on lowering down as much as you can.
-At this point you will not go all the way down.
+At this point, you will not go all the way down.
 You will gradually increase the range of motion.

 Upward movement:

-Mastery level for this exercise is 10 reps in 3 sets.
+The mastery level for this exercise is 10 reps in 3 sets.

 Prerequisite for next exercise:

-- 3×5 handstand half push ups
+• 3×5 handstand half push ups

-Handstand Push Ups (against the wall)
+Wall Handstand Push Ups

 Handstand push ups will be the same as handstand half push ups with a full range of motion.